Self-Organized Higgs Criticality: Discussion

 \subsection{Connections to Condensed Matter and Statistical Physics}

 The construction we explore potentially gives a new way to think about self-organized criticality in the fields where it was first explored and named~\cite{soc}.
 The scaling of perturbations ($1/f$ flicker noise in the literature), and the instabilities associated with catastrophic failure and its possible connection to an emergent discrete scale invariance have their signatures in the purported holographic dual we have proposed.
 The $1/f$ so-called ``flicker" noise (in fact $1/f^\alpha$, where $\alpha$ can depend on the system under consideration) is simply the signature of criticality itself~\cite{socflicker} -- a fixed point where perturbations exhibit scaling laws.
 There should be CFTs describing the coarse-grained effective theory of such systems where criticality is self-organized, and there could be AdS dual descriptions of such theories.
 The scaling laws associated with the self-organized critical point are associated in this case to the scaling behavior of field solutions in AdS space.
 The above discussion applies to any critical point, not just self-organized ones.
 However, the particular 5D picture we have presented here appears to have features which place it close to systems with self-organization.
-These share the commonality that the systems in question are brought to the point of ``catastrophic failure".
-It has been suggested that such failure can be associated, in the coarse-grained theory, with scaling dimensions of the critical point being driven into the complex plane, and creating a discrete scale invariance, with fluctuations obeying a log-periodic power law.
+These share the commonality that the systems in question are brought to the point of some sort of failure mode that leads to time dynamics, typically a form of adjustment.
+It has been suggested that the development of the adjustment behavior can be associated, in the coarse-grained theory, with scaling dimensions of the critical point being driven into the complex plane, and creating a discrete scale invariance, with fluctuations obeying a log-periodic power law.
 In the context of quantum field theory, it is known that such scaling laws are not allowed, and have instabilities associated with them~\cite{Luty:2012ww}.
-In our picture these instabilities map to the region in the radion potential in which there are unresolvable tachyons.
-Should the system be placed at these points of instability, any perturbation, no matter how small, will grow without bound, requiring some potentially dramatic transition to a theory that is not modeled by the 5D description.
+In our picture these instabilities map to the region in the radion potential in which there are unresolved tachyons.
+Should the system be placed at these points of instability, it is, at the moment, unknown what the response of the system will be.